kdzwinel/progress-bar-animation/README.md

-# progress-bar-animation
+# Making Doughnut Progress Bar :doughnut:

 ## Design
-I'm working on a new user profile component for my company.
+I was working on a new user profile component for my company.
 One of its elements is a combination of an avatar and a progress bar.
 First design that I got from our graphic design team looked like this:

 ![design](http://i.imgur.com/9HMJrVJ.png)